clivewalkden/clivewalkden.co.uk/source/_posts/showing-hidden-files-in-mac-os-x-10-7-and-above.md

 4. Now hold &lsquo;alt&rsquo; on the keyboard and right click on the Finder icon
 5. Click on Relaunch

 When Finder relaunches you should see all your hidden files and folders.
 If you ever want to reverse the command and re-hide all hidden files and folders.
-Go through the same proceedure except change step 2 to:
+Go through the same procedure except change step 2 to:
 ```shell
 defaults write com.apple.Finder AppleShowAllFiles NO
 ```